-- B.11 The Executive Director Resources is responsible for ensuring the provision of appropriate financial information to enable budgets to be monitored effectively.
-Chief Officers must monitor and control expenditure against budget allocations and report to the Executive and the Overview and Scrutiny Management Board on the overall position on a regular basis. - B.12 It is the responsibility of Chief Officers to control income and expenditure within their area and to monitor performance, taking account of financial information provided by the Executive Director - Resources.
-They should report on variances within their own areas in accordance with the Financial Management Procedure.
-They should also take any action necessary to avoid exceeding their budget allocation and alert the Executive Director - Resources to any potential or anticipated problems.

-B.13 Monitoring of capital schemes is in accordance with the terms of reference set for the Overview and Scrutiny Management Board in Article 6 of the Constitution.
+- B.11 The Section 151 Officer is responsible for ensuring the provision of appropriate financial information to enable budgets to be monitored effectively.
+Chief Officers must monitor and control expenditure against budget allocations and report to the Executive and the Overview and Scrutiny Management Board on the overall position in line with the agreed budget monitoring timetable issued by the Section 151 Officer. - B.12 It is the responsibility of Chief Officers to control income and expenditure within their area and to monitor performance, taking account of financial information provided by the Section 151 Officer.
+They should report on variances within their own areas in accordance with the Financial Management, Financial Planning and Financial Systems financial procedure (FP1).
+They should also take any action necessary to avoid exceeding their budget allocation and alert the Section 151 Officer to any potential or anticipated problems. - B.13 Monitoring of capital schemes is in accordance with the terms of reference set for the Overview and Scrutiny Management Board in Article 6 of the Constitution.